william-ko/data-ingest-and-report/README.md

 ------------

-### Design Summary

-This application's design pattern is modeled as such to try and represent a natural top-to-bottom flow (input to output as evenly and unperturbed as possible).
-This being a small application, I figured that this pattern would best produce readable and intuitive code.

-The decision to make use of the project's file-system as opposed to a server to maintain state came mostly from the needs of the user.
-The files are the only thing to be stored, and what better way than as actual files in the system that the user, if needed, can control.
-Also, I feel with data being written to organized files, it can be visualized and reasoned about much more cleary.

 ##### A Concise Overview of the Functionality...

 The access point of the program reads the command-line arguments and decides what block to execute, contigent upon such.
 These blocks use a host of helpers to perform the given task.
 Each task's core functionality is encapsulted in a well documented class.